 Want to jump straight to the answer?
-The best cheap web hosting provider for most people is definitely Breezy HR.
+The best recruiting software for most people is definitely Breezy HR.

 Recruiting software is the modern way to source and hire top-level talent.
 These tools help businesses, hiring managers, HR teams, and staffing firms streamline the recruiting process.

 Without recruiting software, you’re forced to complete extra steps, which is inefficient.
 You’ll have to manually post open positions on multiple job boards.
 Then you’ll have to schedule interviews from various sources individually.

 It ends up being a headache, and you might not even find the most qualified applicants.
 This leads to higher employee turnover, and potentially tens of thousands of dollars wasted.